Our Lawn Care Program is based on nurturing healthy soil. We practice Integrated Pest Management. IPM is defined as:

 Our work occasionally requires pesticides, the use of which is carefully and responsibly monitored.
 Integrated Pest Management (IPM), the foundation of YardScapes’ Lawn Care Program, nurtures healthy soil and uses pest control only if necessary.

 Curative rather than preventative, YardScapes’ IPM promotes pesticide use only when deemed necessary and only in targeted areas.
 A complete soil analysis identifies any nutrient deficiencies or (pH) problems.
-Corrective measures are recommended should problems exist and fertilization is adjusted as needed.
+Corrective measures are recommended should problems exist, and fertilization is adjusted as needed.

 We keep current all research and have the best people and equipment to implement industry advances.
 Above all else, our aim is to improve, never to harm the environment we work tirelessly to maintain.